morganpurdy/100-day-challenge/README.md

 I read another one about going from being a graphic designer to front end developer in five months, so that was cool.
 But that particular article led to this: **"Learn to code in 2018, get hired, and have fun along the way"**. (https://hackernoon.com/learn-to-code-in-2018-get-hired-and-have-fun-along-the-way-b338247eed6a)

 It was a really in-depth and researched article.
 It is making me consider it's accompanying Udemy course that sounds awesome too.
 Either way it had a lot of really great info I can reference in the future!
 The kind of articles I read today just revive/reinforce my interest in coding and re-inspire me to keep plugging along.
 Feels good!

+## Day 50
+Wow, didn't realized today marked the halfway point of the challenge!
+It's really cool how much I have gotten back into coding in the last couple of months.
+I have completed many lessons on both Codecademy and FreeCodeCamp to expand my knowledge.
+I built a tribute page, a basic portfolio page and the beginning of a practice multi-page site.
+I have also read so many articles that have left me feeing encouraged.

+I missed out on coding anything yesterday.
+But today I worked through some more Codecademy lessons and also went back to the profile lookup on FreeCodeCamp.
+I think I finally have the structure I need with the if statement nested in the for loop.
+I still don't have it figured out but I am determined to solve this one just on my own using their read-search-ask method.
+I have found some helpful links on google that way so far!
+But I am hoping my challenge myself here to do it mostly on my own (as simple as this challenge may turn out to be) it will help me think more like a developer.